Colorado Springs, CO Domestic Violence Defense Attorney

 Domestic Violence Treatment Classes

 Between conviction and sentencing, you may be required to undergo an evaluation designed to determine whether a treatment program would be appropriate.
-A domestic violence treatment program must be approved by the court.
-The typical domestic violent treatment class is held one hour a week for 36 weeks, for a total of 36 hours.
+A treatment program must be approved by the court.
+The typical treatment class is held one hour a week for 36 weeks, for a total of 36 hours.
 At the conclusion of the class, you will be subject to a mandatory evaluation.

 There are a number of legal defenses that may be available to you, including:

-- Self-defense: Self-defense is a common and frequently successful defense against domestic violence charges, especially when the “loser” of a confrontation files a complaint against the “winner” over a physical altercation initiated by the complainant.
+- Self-defense: Self-defense is a common and frequently successful defense, especially when the “loser” of a confrontation files a complaint against the “winner” over a physical altercation initiated by the complainant.

-- Defense of others: It is not uncommon for an accusation of domestic violence to be filed against a spouse who intervened to prevent the complaining spouse from abusing the couple’s child.
+- Defense of others: It is not uncommon for an accusation to be filed against a spouse who intervened to prevent the complaining spouse from abusing the couple’s child.

-- False accusation: False accusations are common in domestic violence cases – in particular, a spouse may level a false accusation to gain advantage in divorce or child custody proceedings.
+- False accusation: False accusations are common – in particular, a spouse may level a false accusation to gain advantage in divorce or child custody proceedings.

 - Excluded evidence: The prosecutor must prove you guilty beyond a reasonable doubt, and evidence against you can be excluded from trial for a variety of reasons, including coerced confessions, failure to “read you your rights,” and warrantless searches.

-- Factual contradiction: You may produce evidence that directly contradicts the evidence against you – a witness, for example, who will testify that you were out of town at the time or that the alleged act of domestic violence did not occur.
+- Factual contradiction: You may produce evidence that directly contradicts the evidence against you – a witness, for example, who will testify that you were out of town at the time or that the alleged act did not occur.

-A myriad of other potential defenses might be applicable, depending on the specific circumstances of your case – every case is different, and a skilled Colorado domestic violence lawyer will be able to exploit the facts to your advantage.
+A myriad of other potential defenses might be applicable, depending on the specific circumstances of your case – every case is different, and a skilled Colorado domestic violence defense attorney will be able to exploit the facts to your advantage.

 Defending yourself against domestic violence charges doesn’t make much more sense than performing surgery on yourself to remove a tumor.
 Likewise, hiring a novice lawyer or one with inadequate domestic violence experience is like hiring a medical student to perform surgery on you.
 Not only am I an experienced domestic violence defense attorney, but I am also a former prosecutor, so I understand how the system works and what you will be facing.
 I hope that you will consider contacting me at 719-577-9700 or through my online contact page so that we can discuss the charges against you.